 Aarhus is a waterfront city surrounded by ancient beech forests – all within walking distance of the city centre.
 In the heart of the city, you will find parks and green oases everywhere - perfect spots for quiet relaxation.The greenhouses in the Botanical Garden, Marselisborg Memorial Park, the University Park andthe Town Hall Park are just a few of the great city oases which are definitely worth a visit, and where you’ll meet the locals relaxing as well.

 There’s easy access to bike paths, running paths, outdoor gyms, and even water sports close to downtown.
 During the summer, take a dip in the clean waters of the bay – the Harbour Bath, Ballehage, Den Permanente, the marinas and the swimming lane in the sea north of Aarhus Ø are all easily accessible.

 Aarhus –a Michelin city

 Aarhus is paradise for foodies.
-With more Michelin restaurants, Aarhus is a world-class gastronomic destination.
-And food is not the only attraction recognised in the Michelin Guide.
+With four Michelin restaurants, Aarhus is a world-class gastronomic destination.
+And food is not the only attraction recognised in the Michelin Guide, which gives Aarhus two stars.
 The guide also awards stars to exceptional attractions, churches and hotels – and Aarhus has an impressive collection of stars in these categories as well.
 The Old Town, Denmark’s most beautiful open-air historical museum, has three stars, andARoS Art Museum and Moesgaard Museum each have two.

 Read more about Aarhus’ must-see attractions: